 - 58. Any act or omission that operates to reduce or eliminate our ability to freely practice our way of life is an act of cultural violence. - 59.
-Until the mid-20th Century, Inuit in Canada were largely ignored by the Federal government.53 This has resulted in our communities having a void in health services, inadequate housing and financial insecurity.
+Until the mid-20th Century, Inuit in Canada were largely ignored by the Federal government.
+This has resulted in our communities having a void in health services, inadequate housing and financial insecurity.
 Due to a lack of funding and jurisdiction, we have been unable to implement the culturally-appropriate services required by NunatuKavut women and girls.
-Many of our communities are faced with serious daily issues such as water security, obtaining and purchasing fuel and gas, transportation barriers, and voids in other communities because:
+Many of our communities are faced with serious daily issues such as water security, obtaining and purchasing fuel and gas, transportation barriers, and voids in other community infrastructure.
+This has a disproportionate impact on the women of our communities because: